sminnee/salad/README.md

 ### OS X

+#### EASY INSTALL

+Your milage may vary.

+Checkout the salad source:

+    $ cd ~/Sites
+    $ git clone git@github.com:sminnee/salad.git salad
+	$ cd salad

+Set up Firefox for Salad

+	1. First, run ./scripts/firefox-3.6.sh (or 3.5.sh for older version)
+	2. This should show the Firefox Profile Manager
+	3. Create a Profile named "Salad" (case sensitive, no quotes), and select it.
+	4. Click "Start Firefox"
+	5. Follow the install instructions for JSSH
+	6. Don't restart Firefox yet!
+	7. Open Firefox Preferences->Content and de-select "Block pop-up windows"
+	8. Quit Firefox

+Now, install PHPUnit.
+These scripts are for MAMP or XAMPP.
+For other systems, use your *-fu.

+	Run one of these:

+    $ ./scripts/install_phpunit_MAMP.sh # (For MAMP)
+    $ ./scripts/install_phpunit_XAMPP.sh # (For XAMPP)

+Now install the gems:

+    $ ./scripts/install_deps.sh

+Now, test salad itself:

+    $ ./bin/salad firefox http://localhost/salad tests/*.feature

+#### NORMAL INSTALL
 If you have Leopard or Snow Leopard, then you should have Ruby all set up.
 Open Terminal and run this command: